hashicorp/terraform-governance-demos/terraform_foundational_policies/README.md

 ...
 Plan: 11 to add, 0 to change, 0 to destroy.

-Do you want to perform these actions in workspace "provision-terraform-foundational-policies-library"?
+Do you want to perform these actions in workspace "terraform-governance-demos"?
   Terraform will perform the actions described above.
   Only 'yes' will be accepted to approve.